The Roadmap Slide: Templates and Best Practices for PowerPoint

 The key distinction: a project plan tells you what happens.
 A roadmap tells you why it matters.
 Roadmaps show 10-15 strategic items for executive audiences; Gantt charts show 50+ detailed tasks for project managers.
 Use roadmaps for steering committees and board presentations; save the granular schedules for implementation teams.

 This guide covers the different roadmap types (product, project, strategic, technology), the layouts that work for each, best practices from MBB and Big 4 consulting, and how to avoid common mistakes that make roadmaps unreadable.
+For the full picture of MBB consulting presentation methodology, see our Consulting Presentations Guide.

 After building roadmaps for 90+ transformation and strategy engagements, we've tracked which visual formats executives actually reference during steering committees and which become decoration.
 The patterns hold across industries: clarity beats comprehensiveness every time.